blindlybright/ctrplr/userscripts/README.md

 5. **refresh** your target page (note "Toolbar" in top right corner);
 6. **profit!!!** ^__~

-CSS Refresher was created while working with heavy projects by their server side.
+This toolbar was created while working with heavy projects by their server side.
-Script is reducing server load with refreshing only stylesheets.
+It began as just a css refreshing script which is reducing server load while refreshing only stylesheets (ctrl+alt+r).
+Now it's also highlight js, css files with Prismjs by Lea Verou (ctrl+alt+h).
+And it can also change background color.
+For example, to see white-on-transparent png images (ctrl+alt+b).